PeterC66/m4ops/NotesStandardsPractices.md

   - it displays the text in the messagesArray (set by showPortal)
 - Yet another main Modal component is **ModalForOPSForms**, similar to ModalForForms, except:
   - it expects to be accessing a vector layer, with a specified OPSForm by formId (eg 1B)
-  - it has a local copy of the nmodel so nothing in the form data is overwritten
+  - it has a local copy of the model so nothing in the form data is overwritten

 #### Other Vue aspects